grpc/proposal/A54-restrict-control-plane-status-codes.md

 clear a bug occurred.
 The original status code and message should be included within the new status message so the error information is not lost.

-Retry policy status code matching may only be checked after the control plane status check and rewrite.
+If a failed Picker result occurs, retry policy status code matching may only occur after the control plane status check and rewrite.
 However, if an inappropriate status is rewritten and the retry policy allows retrying `INTERNAL`, implementations are free to not retry the RPC.
+The rewrite does not impact transparent retries as transparent retries are not performed for pick failures.
+Similarly, retries are not impacted by rewriting failed Service Config and Config Selector results as those results must be successful to determine the retry policy.

 ### Temporary environment variable protection